Health API Documentation

 Health Check Endpoint

-The main health endpoint is available at /status
+The main health endpoint is available at /status and returns detailed information about all system components.

 Getting Started